bending456/Macrophage/pages/user_guides/InPython/calculation/calculation.md

 - *pathscore* is either quite small (< 100) or big (> 1000) number.
 Small number indicates more favorable path than big score pathway because 1000 score is added to the pathway score if path is inhibitory.
 Therefore, we convert the score to -1000 if the original score is bigger than 1000.
 - *M2Score* indicates the expression of M1 specific gene in M2 under the assumption that its abundance will be addition for M1 polarization.
 - *PolarizeScore* indicates the expression change of M1 specific gene due to M1 MEV treatment (M1M2).
-- *prot_exp_score* indicates the expression upregulated from M2 to M1.
-Only selective proteins listed as nodes in selected-receptor mediated pathway.
+- *prot_exp_score* indicates the expression of gene in M2 over M1-derived vesicles (e.g. values >1 indicate expression is higher in M2s) nly selective proteins listed as nodes in selected-receptor mediated pathway.

 ## Generating the final outcome.
 ```python